kristinaleilani/kristinaleilani.github.io/_pages/dei.md

 ### Integrative Biology DEI Committee

 Since 2022, I joined the DEI committee for the [Department of Integrative Biology](https://integrativebio.utexas.edu/academics/diversity-inclusion) at UT-Austin.
 We are in the process of reforming the graduate school admissions process to be more inclusive of diverse applicant experiences.
-We strive to remove barriers like as standardized tests,[^1] which are inherently biased against women, ethnic minorities, and applicants from low-income backgrounds.[^2] Instead, we aim to develop a holistic evidence-based approach to recruit and admit a more diverse student body that accurately reflects the diversity within society.
+We strive to remove barriers such as standardized tests,[^1] which are inherently biased against women, ethnic minorities, and applicants from low-income backgrounds.[^2] Instead, we aim to develop a holistic evidence-based approach to recruit and admit a more diverse student body that accurately reflects the diversity within society.

 [^1]: Hu.
 2020.
 Graduate programs drop GRE after online version raises concerns about fairness.
 Science.
 [^2]: Miller C and Stassun K. 2014.
 A test that fails.
 Nature 510:303-4.